Michelle Legge

 How do I report my Kraken taxes to the IRS?

-You need to report any gains or losses from Kraken to the IRS using Form 8949 and Schedule D. Additionally, any income earned through Kraken should be reported on Schedule 1 (or Schedule C, depending on your individual filing status).
+You need to report any gains, losses, or income from Kraken to the IRS using Form 8949 and Schedule D. Additionally, any income earned through Kraken should be reported on Schedule 1 (or Schedule C, depending on your individual filing status).

 Report your Kraken taxes with Koinly